Morozzzko/Morozzzko.github.io/_posts/2020-06-01-helpful-service-objects-part-1-chosing-right-design.md

 Service objects are a large enough topic, and I can't cover them in one post.
 If I do, only a few people will have the time to read it – it's going to be too overwhelming.
 So I'm going to release at least two more parts: "the practice" and "the next level".

 The practice will be a design exercise where we model a business process and illustrate decisions and trade-offs of service objects.
-It's going to show how to use the event and the handler.
+It's going to show how to use the event and the command and why those designs have a name which looks like they come from CQRS, Event-Sourcing or something similar.

 In "The next level" I'll talk about techniques which will help you get more from service objects: reduce boilerplate, organize a pipeline, and gather more insights.
 Afterwards I'll address some of the flaws.
 I'll finish it with a small guideline on designing service objects.
 I'll also address some of my claims about the design decisions.